CLEAR SIGHT CITY SURVEILLANCE - Scotland

-“We consulted with our integrator Scotshield Fire & Security, which suggested that we trial the Panasonic dome cameras, with a view to installing both internally within the lifts and entrances to the blocks and externally on the blocks themselves.”
+“We consulted with our integrator Scotshield Fire & Security, which suggested that we trial the i-PRO dome cameras, with a view to installing both internally within the lifts and entrances to the blocks and externally on the blocks themselves.”

 "The result has been impressive.
 The council has seen a reduction in the number of criminal and anti-social incidents within the residential blocks, the cameras have contributed greatly to this.
 The people living in the blocks feel safer as a result."

 The performance of the cameras in the tower blocks persuaded TCA to look at utilising them within town centres too.

 “We had mainly box style cameras previously, which caused a number of issues.
 It was more obvious where they were pointing, they tend to be noisy and, as they become more obsolete, the parts are increasingly expensive,” adds Graeme Good.

 “So we decided to install i-PRO dome style cameras instead.
 The difference in image between the old SD and the new Full HD cameras is phenomenal.
 We are now in a position that we can retrospectively identify things.”

 “A camera in the Motherwell area has on several occasions been used to catch vehicles that were used in some pretty serious crime.
 The quality of the footage and the evidence packs that we are giving the police is exactly what they are looking for.”